21 Pottery Wheel Throwing Tips

 1. Choose the Right Clay for Throwing

 It’s best to start with a Stoneware Clay like Amaco Buff No. 46 or an Earthenware clay like Blick Talc-Free White Clay.
 These clays have great plasticity, making them more forgiving and easier to manipulate.
-Avoid using porcelain clay initially because it absorbs water faster, weakens quicker, and is more elastic like a rubber band, making the clay harder to manipulate.
+Avoid using porcelain clay initially because it absorbs water faster, weakens more quickly, and is more elastic like a rubber band, making the clay harder to manipulate.

 Make sure the pottery clay is soft enough to wedge, center, and throw it with.
 If the clay is too soft, it will collapse on the wheel.
 If it’s too hard, it will be very hard to wedge, center, and throw.